National Educational Television: History

 Starting from 1962, the federal government took over the FAE's grants-in-aid program through the Education Television Facilities Act.

 In November 1963 NETRC changed its name to National Educational Television, and spun off its radio assets.
 Under the centerpiece program NET Journal, which began airing in the fall of 1966, NET began to air controversial, hard-hitting documentaries that explored numerous social issues of the day such as poverty and racism.
 While praised by critics, some affiliates, especially those in politically and culturally conservative markets, objected to the perceived liberal slant of the programming.
-Another NET produced program begun in 1967, Public Broadcast Laboratory, produced similar complaints.
+Another NET produced program begun in 1967, Public Broadcast Laboratory, generated similar complaints.

 In 1966, NET's position as a combined network and production center came into question when President Lyndon Johnson arranged for the Carnegie Foundation to conduct a study on the future of educational television.
 The Carnegie Commission released its report in 1967, recommending educational television be transformed into "public television".
 The new organization would be controlled by the nonprofit Corporation for Public Broadcasting (a corporation established by the federal government) and receive funding from the government and other sources.
 Under this plan, funds were to be distributed to individual stations and independent production centers – which is what NET would have been reduced to.
 The Ford Foundation, interested Educational Television Stations, and President Johnson supported the recommendations of the Carnegie Commission in the Public Broadcasting Act, which was signed into law on November 7, 1967.